— TJ Nahigian (@tjnahigian) January 31, 2023

-The latter is the most important for raising venture capital.
+I wrote a version of this post just a few months back, but since then, the venture markets in many ways have deteriorated further.
+Cloud stocks are back to where they were 3 years ago, but that’s with tremendous revenue growth since then.
 Valuations are down a stunning 75% from their peak last year.
 It took a quarter or two to sink in in venture, but now the effects are clear:

 - Much of the growth market (Series B and later) has simply stopped investing, period.
 They are still looking for an outlier deal, something growing at such insane rates it clearly will be worth $10B+ even in today’s world, but other than that, growth is mostly on hold.

-- The Series A market is still alive, but with Series B on hold, there is little appetite for high burn rates and “next round risk”.
+- The Series A market is still somewhat alive, but there is little appetite for high burn rates and “next round risk”.
 Series A rounds are much harder to close, not just because valuations are down, but even more, because there’s no Series B backstop coming.
 The money may have to last … forever.

 - The Seed market in Venture is active, mainly because it can go long.
 But only up to a point.
 Seed investors have such long time horizons that they expect up and down markets.
 But … they still need the Series A, B, and C markets to carry the ball down the field.
 With those markets much tighter, and even frozen, it puts a lot of pressure on.
 Seed investors are looking for folks that are more capital efficient.
 And inherently expecting more of them to fail due to lack of next-round capital.

 The bottom line is this, and I think it’s the one message most founders haven’t heard yet.
-They get things are tougher, that venture has changed.
-What they don’t get is this.
 Today, you just have to assume the next round isn’t coming.
 At least until you are 90%+ sure you’ve got a real VC that wants to lead the next round, for sure.

 That’s the way it used to be.
 I remember when my Series Seed investor told me this back in the day, and it sunk in.
 “Assume there’s no more money coming.”